Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 How can trustees help protect against charity fraud?

-It is arguably a naïve and, perhaps, foolish trustee who thinks that because someone is employed by, or generous enough to volunteer their time and expertise to a charity, that they are not capable of committing fraud against the organisation.
+It is arguably a naïve and, perhaps, a foolish trustee who thinks that because someone is employed by, or generous enough to volunteer their time and expertise to a charity, they are not capable of committing fraud against the organisation.
 The Charity Commission publishes helpful guidance specifically aimed at trustees providing advice and information on how to spot the signs of such activity and inform appropriate authorities.

-Why are charities susceptible to fruad?
+Why are charities susceptible to fraud?

 Charities can be attractive to fraudsters and other such criminals precisely because they rely on the honesty and kindness of the people who work for the charity, and there is a degree of trust and familiarity involved which may make those running the charity less suspicious.
-Charities who heavily rely upon cash-based fundraising activities are particularly vulnerable, not only to opportunists, but also those involved in more organised and sophisticated operations.
+Charities that heavily rely upon cash-based fundraising activities are particularly vulnerable, not only to opportunists but also those involved in more organised and sophisticated operations.

 The impact of fraud on a charity

 The impact of such crime on a charity is not just financial.
-Trustees, staff and volunteers will all be affected, and it is likely to bring with it adverse publicity, and maybe even damage to the reputation of the charity with its donors, beneficiaries and the public generally.
+Trustees, staff, and volunteers will all be affected, and it is likely to bring with it adverse publicity, and maybe even damage to the reputation of the charity with its donors, beneficiaries, and the public generally.
 It is therefore important that trustees have proper procedures in place for dealing with this type of incident and for reducing the risk of such events happening.

 How can trustees help protect against charity fraud?

-It is also important to remember that fraud and financial crime can also happen at trustee level.
+It is also important to remember that fraud and financial crime can also happen at the trustee level.
 The Charity Commission recently disqualified a trustee and ordered them to pay back £200,000 in funds and interest to their charity, the Nottinghamshire Miners Home, and its subsidiaries.
 The trustee in question had benefitted from £150,000 in private building works through fraudulent invoicing.
 The Commission also held that the trustee and 2 others were responsible for mismanagement of administration in the charity.
 The trustee had previously been prosecuted by the Serious Fraud Office and found guilty of 14 counts of theft.
 This resulted in the charity being removed from the register.

 Find out more